Select Page

 The Division of Berlin

-After World War II, Germany was divided into four occupation zones, controlled by the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located deep inside the Soviet occupation zone, was also divided into four sectors.
-However, tensions between the Soviet Union and the Allied powers quickly escalated, leading to the formation of two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+Germany became split into four occupation zones; two being controlled by the United States and the Soviets on the east side and the United Kingdom and France controlling the west side.
+Also divided into four sectors occupied by the British, French and American forces, Berlin was located deep within the territorial control of the Soviet Union.
+However, tensions between the Soviet Union and the Allied powers quickly escalated, leading to the formation of two separate countries: notably the Federal Republic of Germany (West Germany) and the socialist German Democratic Republic (East Germany).

 The Berlin Wall